addiva-elektronik/addiva-elektronik.github.io/content/posts/2023-05-15-mac-learning.md

 draft: false
 ---

-This post shows illustrates _dynamic learning of unicast MAC addresses_ on Linux MAC Bridges, and how to use the `bridge fdb show` command to view the MAC database.
+This post illustrates _dynamic learning of unicast MAC addresses_ on Linux MAC Bridges, and how to use the `bridge fdb show` command to view the MAC database.
 It expands an [earlier post][Bridging-VLAN-Post] on Bridging and VLANs.